-A different approach to describing the coupled motion of the external flow and the deforming biofilm is presented in Zhang et al. (2008a,b).
+A different approach to describing the coupled motion of the external flow and the deforming biofilm is presented in Zhang et al. (2008a, 2008b).
 A single momentum equation is used to find the average velocity, and the velocities of the individual phases are recovered by examining the energy of mixing.
 This treatment is similar to phase-field models that approximate sharp interfaces with diffuse interfaces; however, unifying the momentum equations and relating the different velocities to the average velocity yields a much simpler model.
-The free energy of mixing, f, has two terms:
+The free energy of mixing f has two terms, where γ_1 and γ_2 are the strengths of the distortional and bulk mixing free energies, respectively, k is the Boltzmann constant, and T is the absolute temperature.
+The distortional free energy accounts for the surface tension at the solvent-biofilm interface.
+The bulk free energy comes from the classical Flory-Huggins theory of mixtures,